byemondragon/acronis-backup-security-framework/README.md

 See [`/scripts`](./scripts) for the full PowerShell source.

 > Note: all scripts read secrets via NinjaOne secure script variables (`Ninja-Property-Get`) —> no credentials are hardcoded anywhere in this framework.

+## Development Notes

+This framework was designed and directed by me, with AI-assisted development used to accelerate scripting and documentation.